 In each format, the protonmotive force is expressed as the sum of two partial forces.
-The symbols in Eq.
-1 appear rather complicated.
-The concept can be explained and visualized more easily by partial isomorphic forces as the components of the protonmotive force:
+The concept expressed by the complex symbols in Eq.
+1 can be explained and visualized more easily by partial isomorphic forces as the components of the protonmotive force: